moisesfm67/ecoleta-project-web-and-mobile/mobile/README.md

 #Ecoleta Project

-##Project created to register collection points in your region, a web and mobile application using typescript, react and sqlite
+##Project created to register collection points in your region, a web and mobile application using typescript, react, react native, sqlite and others

 ###Technologies used